-Novak Djokovic holds the record for the most Australian Open men’s singles titles, with seven.
+Novak Djokovic holds the record for the most Australian Open men’s singles titles, with nine.
 Margaret Court (after which one of the Open’s main venues is named) holds the record for most women’s singles titles, with 11.

 Crowd records have consistently been broken during the last few years, with more than 780,000 people attending across the course of the fortnight in 2019, making the event the best attended Grand Slam.